crawacademy/Penetration-Testing-Interview-Questions-and-Answers/README.md

 While memorizing answers is valuable, a deep understanding of the underlying concepts is paramount.
 Be prepared to elaborate on your thought process and showcase your problem-solving abilities during the interview.

 Remember: This compilation represents a portion of the potential questions you may encounter.
-Research commonly used penetration testing tools, stay updated on emerging vulnerabilities, and don't hesitate to ask clarifying questions during the interview.
+Research commonly used penetration testing tools, stay updated on emerging vulnerabilities and don't hesitate to ask clarifying questions during the interview.

 By combining dedication with this comprehensive guide, you'll be well-equipped to excel in your penetration testing interview and embark on a rewarding career in cybersecurity.

+<a href=https://www.bytecode.in/penetration-testing-interview-questions-and-answer/>Penetration Testing Interview Questions and Answers</a>